damianhakert/damianhakert.github.io/source/posts/2016-11-18-cognitive-logic-talks-migrating-to-gitlab.html.md

 *If your team uses GitLab and is interested in sharing your story, please fill out this [form]( https://docs.google.com/a/gitlab.com/forms/d/1K8ZTS1QvSSPos6mVh1ol8ZyagInYctX3fb9eglzeK70/edit)  and we’ll get in touch!*

 Data analytics startup [Cognitive Logic](http://www.cognitivelogic.com/) helps companies store, share, and examine consumer information without compromising security.
-I sat down with engineer Johan Brandhurst to learn more about his team, their work, and how GitLab helps.
+I sat down with engineer Johan Brandhorst to learn more about his team, their work, and how GitLab helps.

 Three of our offerings in particular drove Cognitive Logic's decision to switch to GitLab: